EmiliaJacob/Console-game-praxissemester-2020/README.md

 # Console-strategy-game-praxissemester-2020

 A strategy game made in experimental Voxel Engine.
-It offers Single and Multiplayer.
+It offers both Single- and Multiplayer.

 # Gameplay
 ![alt text](GameBoard.png)